MicrosoftDocs/iis-docs/iis/get-started/planning-your-iis-architecture/iis-7-and-iis-8-configuration-reference.md

 ## Element Schema

-Every element is defined in a corresponding &lt;element&gt; XML element in the schema.
+Every element is defined in a corresponding `<element>` XML element in the schema.
 Elements can be nested.
 An element is simply a container for other attributes, or sub-elements.
-It must have a name and it may serve as a container of default values for collection elements (for example, siteDefaults holds the default values for sites in the &lt;sites&gt; collection).
+It must have a name and it may serve as a container of default values for collection elements (for example, siteDefaults holds the default values for sites in the `<sites>` collection).

 [!code-xml[Main](iis-7-and-iis-8-configuration-reference/samples/sample3.xml)]